Funeral: Funeral

 The deceased is usually transported from the funeral home to a church in a hearse, a specialized vehicle designed to carry casketed remains.
 The deceased is often transported in a procession (also called a funeral cortège), with the hearse, funeral service vehicles, and private automobiles traveling in a procession to the church or other location where the services will be held.
-In a number of jurisdictions, special laws cover funeral processions – such as requiring most other vehicles to give right-of-way to a funeral procession.
+In a number of jurisdictions, special laws cover funeral processions, such as requiring most other vehicles to give right-of-way to a funeral procession.
 Funeral service vehicles may be equipped with light bars and special flashers to increase their visibility on the roads.
-They may also all have their headlights on, to identify which vehicles are part of the cortege, although the practice also has roots in ancient Roman customs.
-After the funeral service, if the deceased is to be buried the funeral procession will proceed to a cemetery if not already there.
+They may also all have their headlights on, a practice which has roots in ancient Roman customs but also identifies which vehicles are part of the cortege.
+After the funeral service, if the deceased is to be buried, the funeral procession will proceed to a cemetery if not already there.
 If the deceased is to be cremated, the funeral procession may then proceed to the crematorium.